-The Company has two critical outsourcings (IT infrastructure management and outsourcing of HR payroll administration) which both have the appropriate formal agreements and are monitored closely.
+The Company has some critical outsourcings (IT infrastructure management, outsourcing of HR payroll administration, Risk Management function, Actuarial function under SII) which have already the appropriate formal agreements or where the approval process is on-going with the FMA.
+All outsourcings are monitored closely.